 What is febrile neutropenia?

 Febrile neutropenia is defined as a temperature ≥38°C and a neutrophil count <0.5 × 109/l in a patient undergoing anticancer treatment, most commonly cytotoxic chemotherapy.1 Radiotherapy and newer systemic anticancer treatments such as molecularly targeted agents and immunotherapy have a much lower propensity to cause neutropenia.
 Patients with haematological malignancies undergoing cytotoxic chemotherapy have a relatively higher rate of febrile neutropenia compared with patients treated for solid tumours such as lung cancer.
 After administration of most cytotoxic agents, the neutrophil count nadir typically occurs between days 10 and 14, but there is significant variation between different drugs and patients.

 Febrile neutropenia is a significant cause of cancer-related mortality: between 2001 and 2010, the number of attributable deaths doubled, even after adjusting for the increasing number of cancers diagnosed during this period.1 The majority of febrile neutropenic deaths are in those aged 65–79 years.
-The explanation for the rising mortality is unclear ...
+The explanation for the rising ...